 Our continuous dedication to design excellence in Ottawa has resulted in a cohesive urban fabric that accommodates the needs of an evolving city while conserving the cultural landscape of the Nation’s capital.

 More recently, DTAH has guided studies for new commemorations in the National Capital, site rehabilitation strategies for a central sector of the Parliamentary Precinct, and the landscape design and implementation surrounding the Government Conference Centre, temporary home of the Canadian Senate in the historic Ottawa Union Station.
-We have also completed the Bank of Canada Head Office Renewal, World Exchange Plaza, Vimy Memorial Bridge, and are currently working on a number of projects including the Fifth-Clegg Rideau Canal Crossing.
+We have also completed the Bank of Canada Head Office Renewal, World Exchange Plaza, Vimy Memorial Bridge, and Flora Footbridge.

 “The Capital of Canada would not be what it is today without the sophisticated insight and professional counsel that DTAH have provided. ”Linda Dicaire